Where AI Becomes Dependency

 About

-The Commercial Architecture of AI framework explores how vendor platforms, pricing models, and contractual structures shape enterprise AI dependency.
+The Commercial Architecture of AI defines how vendor platforms, pricing models and contractual structures shape enterprise AI dependency.

-As organizations embed AI into core workflows, the commercial structures surrounding those systems increasingly influence operational flexibility, cost exposure, and long-term governance.
+As organisations embed AI into core workflows, these commercial structures increasingly determine operational flexibility, cost exposure and long-term control.

 Developed by Angela Corriero.